 Thomas Grier lives an interesting life.
 When his parents died, he fell in love with golf; it led to him making his home course, Pecan Hill, his home.
 He also has a dream: to play golf professionally.
 When the new General Manager arrives, Thomas’s life is changed forever.

 Professional Golf for the Rest of Us: A Starter’s Guide to Pursuing Your Dreams – By Mike Guillen

 An Arizona native, Mike Guillen is new to the scene of golf-themed authors.
 A former tournament player, clinic instructor, and mentor to other professionals, he’s been a student of the game for over twenty years.
 Aside from his life in golf, he has had brief stints as an actor in college, a poker player, and a student of philosophy.

 His first book, Professional Golf for the Rest of Us, summarizes many of the lessons and tools he’s implemented in the ten years he has been involved in golf professionally.
 Favorite golf-themed author for many beginners.

 As modern golf game has become, there are some things that remain timeless while being cutting-edge all at once.
-For example like the Five Lessons from Hogan or books from authors like Hank Haney and his Big Miss, Jack Nicklaus, there are new golf books that will inspire you and give you motivation to improve your game.
+For example like the Five Lessons from Hogan or books from authors like Hank Haney and his Big Miss, Jack Nicklaus, Mark Frost, there are new golf books like The Short Game Bible by Dave Pelz, that will inspire you and give you motivation to improve your game.
 That’s certainly the case with the literature surrounding the sport.
-For someone the greatest game ever.
+For someone the greatest game ever played.
 There are enough pages about the game we love to keep you occupied for decades.

 If you want to became the new Tiger Woods apart from practice and training the hardest you should read as much as you can about golf and golf-themed books.
 Younger you start the better you would became.
 Golf books will give you motivation inspiration and knowledge about golf game.